Diversity and Inclusion are more than Words for Us

 - Sharing struggles and differences rather than hiding them

 - Turning uncomfortable situations into life-changing opportunities

-Please take this post as an opportunity to reinforce the message of respect and tolerance with your child.
-You can also watch this short video with him / her and have a discussion afterwards
+You can also watch this short video with your child and have a discussion afterwards